 Quick Tips for Dating Vintage

-Here are just a few quick easy-to-remember tips.
-These facts don’t necessarily place a garment in a year, but they will help narrow it down.
+Here are some quick, easy-to-remember tips.
+They don’t necessarily place a garment in a specific year, but they will help you narrow down the time range.

-- Men’s dress trousers continue to have button-flies thru the 1940s.
+Men’s dress trousers continue to have button flies through the 1940s.

-- Belt loops on men’s pants started in the early 1920s, coexisting with suspender buttons for years.
+Belt loops on men’s pants were first used in the early 1920s, coexisting with suspender buttons for years.

-- The modern metal zipper was invented in 1914 and were used in galoshes and bags afterward, not used in men’s pants until 1927 and were not common on women’s dresses until the late 1930s.
+The modern metal zipper was invented in 1914 and used in galoshes and bags until 1927, after which they were also used in men’s trousers.
+They were not common in women’s dresses until the late 1930s.

 SEW AND SEW

-- Hand-sewn construction (rather than hand finishing) and machine-sewn construction coexisted for years – until the 1880s, if not later.
+Hand-sewn and machine-sewn construction (as opposed to hand-sewn finishing) coexisted for years – until the 1880s, if not later.

-- The serger has been in use at least since the 1920s for seam finishing.
-This is the overlock or serger thread finish we still use today on cut fabric edegs inside the garment.
+The serger has been in use since the 1920s for seam finishing.
+This is the overlock or serged finish we still use today on cut fabric edges inside garments.

 LOOK FOR THE LABEL